 Undergraduate Research in the Humanities

-Students of the humanities who are nearing the end of their Evergreen education may wish to pursue a major research project, senior thesis or capstone project in their particular field of interest.
-Often, the goal is to contruct an original argument around a particular body of literature, set of ideas or historical events.
+Students of the humanities who are nearing the end of their Evergreen education may wish to pursue a major research project, senior thesis, or capstone project in their particular field of interest.
+Often, the goal is to construct an original argument around a particular body of literature, set of ideas, or historical events.
 These kinds of projects develop advanced research skills in the humanities, including the ability to read deeply and critically in a particular field, and to discover and engage with important theoretical writings in that field.
-Students will also gain valuable skills in reading, analyzing, synthesizing, writing and editing long pieces of complex prose.
-The best kinds of this work will be invaluable for graduate school applications, and will be an asset to those entering the job market directly following graduation.
+Students will also gain valuable skills in reading, analyzing, synthesizing, writing, and editing long pieces of complex prose.
+The best kinds of this work will be invaluable for graduate school applications and will be an asset to those entering the job market directly following graduation.

 Location and Schedule